 USF wins 7th straight by beating UConn 76-68

-"It's a good step for us and it's just one step," USF coach Brian Gregory said.
-"Timely resurgence of David Collins in the second half."

 South Florida trailed by 13 with 2:20 left in the first half, but eventually took the lead at 41-40 when Collins made a layup with 12 ½ minutes remaining.
-His bucket capped a series in which he made one free throw then rebounded his own missed free throw to keep the Bulls in possession.

-"If you go back to the Villanova game, that's like nine (opponent rebounds after a missed free throw) in the last game and a half," Hurley said.
-"That's a sign of a team that's not focused, not locked in."

-"Just inexcusable," Hurley added.
-"Obviously a terrible reflection of how I prepared this particular team for this particular game."
+He scored his first point of the night moments earlier when he made 1 of 2 from the line.

 Collins' trey made it 57-48 with 6 minutes left.